Anthrocon/www/content/Tips & Guides - Budgeting/guides/budgeting-for-a-furry-con/index.md

 ## Travel Expenses

 Unless you’re fortunate enough to live locally or within reasonable driving distance, the greatest part of your expense budget will be your flight to Pittsburgh, and your hotel stay.
 Flights across the board are more expensive this year as summer travel picks up, and more people are vacationing post-pandemic, so be prepared to spend a bit more on air travel than in previous years.
-Additionally, being that the Fourth of July is on Friday this year, expect holiday weekend travel to be priced at a premium.
+Additionally, since Anthrocon normally falls around the 4th of July weekend, expect holiday travel to be priced at a premium.

 That being said, make sure you price check regularly, especially midweek as airfares tend to dip from Tuesday-Thursday, and you can also sign up for price alerts on several websites that will send you a text or email when your flight itinerary lowers in price.

 For those of us who regularly fly Southwest Airlines to cons for the free checked bags perk, please note that the airline has discontinued that longstanding promotion for flights booked AFTER May 27, 2025.
-If you’ve already booked your flight prior to May 27, your bags will still fly free!
+If you’ve already booked your flight prior to May 27, 2025, your bags will still fly free!
 If you haven’t booked your Southwest flight to Pittsburgh yet, be sure to do so before the deadline to save up to $150 in additional fees!

 Also, a 4-night hotel stay in a standard room at one of the Anthrocon hotels will run close to $1,000 now after taxes and fees, so a huge factor in your budget will be the ability to split hotel costs with roommates – ideally a 4-way split will **save you about $750** as opposed to staying by yourself!